Phonon redshift and Hubble friction in an expanding BEC: Cylindrical BEC

 \subsection{Harmonic radial trap}

 Let us illustrate the preceding results for the case of a harmonic radial confining potential, $V(r)=\half M\o_r^2 r^2$.
 The TF sound speed in the cylindrical condensate with confining potential $V$ and chemical potential $\m$ is $c^2 =(\m-V)/M=\half\o_r^2(r_\m^2-r^2)$.
 Adopting units with $\o_r=r_\m=1$, the $k=m=0$ eigenfunctions defined in \eqref{cylev} become (up to normalization) the Legendre polynomials $P_n(x)$, with $x = 2r^2-1$ \cite{zaremba1998sound}.
 In particular, the first two normalized eigenfunctions are \beq f_0={\sqrt{2}}, \qquad f_1 = {\sqrt{6}}\left(1-2r^2\right), \eeq with corresponding eigenvalues \beq \l_0=0, \qquad \l_1= 4. \eeq The effective axial sound speed defined by $c_z^2=\la f_0|c^2|f_0\ra$ (\ref{cz},\ref{cyll0}) is then given by \beq c_z = 1/2. \eeq which is $1/\sqrt{2}$ times the local sound speed, $c(0)=1/\sqrt{2}$, at the center of the condensate.
 The second order correction $\l_{0k}^{(2)}$ to the squared frequency can now be easily evaluated analytically using \eqref{cyll2}.
-Note that $c^2$ is is a superposition of the first two eigenfunctions, $c^2= a f_0 + b f_1$, with coefficients $a=1/\sqrt{32}$ and $b=1/\sqrt{96}$.
+Note that $c^2$ in this condensate can be written as a superposition of the first two eigenfunctions, $c^2= a f_0 + b f_1$, with coefficients $a=1/\sqrt{32}$ and $b=1/\sqrt{96}$.
 The orthogonality of the $f_n$ implies that only the $f_1$ term contributes to the sum \eqref{cyll2}, so the sum is just $b^2f_0^2/\l_1=1/192$.
 The correction to the eigenvalue is thus

 in agreement with the result reported in Ref.~\cite{stringari1998dynamics}.
-Similarly, from \eqref{f0corr} we obtain the first correction to the constant transverse profile of the lowest mode, \beq f_{0k}^{(1)}=-\frac{(kr_\m)^2}{16\sqrt{3}}\, f_1. \eeq $kr_\m<1$.
+Similarly, from \eqref{f0corr} we obtain the first correction to the constant transverse profile of the lowest mode, \beq f_{0k}^{(1)}=-\frac{(kr_\m)^2}{16\sqrt{3}}\, f_1. \eeq